 - A student transferring with less than 12 hours of college credit must meet the admissions criteria of entering freshmen students.
 See the "ADMISSION CRITERIA AND ACADEMIC REGULATIONS" section in this catalogue for entering freshmen criteria.
-Also, the student must be eligible to return to the last college or university attended. - 2.)
-A student transferring with 12 hours or more of college credit must have a cumulative GPA of 2.0, or must be in "Good" academic standing according to Southeastern's standards and also must be eligible to return to the last college or university attended.
+Also, the student must be eligible to return to the last college or university attended. - 2.
+To be fully admitted to Southeastern, transfer students with 12 hours or more of college credit must meet one of the following criteria, be eligible to return to the last college attended and have no more than one developmental course to take.
+See "Developmental Courses Defined" under the "ADMISSION CRITERIA AND ACADEMIC REGULATIONS" section in this catalogue for entering freshmen criteria. - a.
+Have a cumulative GPA of 2.0 on college work